nabto/cordova-plugin-nabto/README.md

 See *www/nabto.js* for API implementation details.

-All callbacks are invoked with a `NabtoStatus` object as the first argument if something went wrong, otherwise the first argument is set to undefined.
+All callbacks are invoked with a status object as the first argument if something went wrong, otherwise the first argument is set to undefined.

+`NabtoStatus`: Maps to nabto client nabto_status enum.

+`NabtoError`: Represents other wrapper layer errors.

 Start Nabto and open a session with optional username and password.
 ```js